"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom” Anais Nin

 When two people meet through the heart centre and acknowledge the soul nature within, there is light, which welcomes you back to yourself, back home, to your original innate nature.
 In your sessions with me you are invited to talk about your spiritual experiences and curiosity or yearning for something more, if you so wish.
 You might have come to psychotherapy to work through your feelings surrounding your discovery of a particular spiritual way of being or you are feeling unsatisfied and wishing to explore what else is there.
 You might feel something is missing.
 All material is welcome in our work together where we give attention, time and validation to your feelings and experiences.
 We find out meaning and purpose of your experiences.

-Transpersonal psychotherapy hopes to facilitate the process of unfolding within a person on a soul level and get them back in touch with their unique beautiful qualities that might have become out of balance or distorted.
-The aim is to make 'whole' again.
+Transpersonal psychotherapy hopes to facilitate the process of unfolding within a person and get them back in touch with their unique beautiful qualities that might have become out of balance or distorted.
+The aim of this work is to make 'whole' again.
 This way of working sees everything as a whole:

 - symptoms in the body as symbols of things wanting to be known and healed